vibhavnirmal/Lane-Detection/README.md

 ### Contributions
 Feel free to fork this repository and contribute your code and ideas.
-Do not repost the code without permission.

 ### Maintainers
 * [@vibhavnirmal](https://github.com/vibhavnirmal)

-Follow the my blog at [vibhavnirmal.github.io](https://vibhavnirmal.github.io/) for updates on progress.
+Check [vibhavnirmal.github.io](https://vibhavnirmal.github.io/) for more updates.